vvaltchev/tilck/README.md

 thin as possible is required or, at least, it is considered the optimal solution.
 One can think about `Tilck` as a kernel as simple to build and customize as a *unikernel*, but which offers many of the features offered by traditional operating systems.
-As a consequence of that, the development of `Tilck` will answer questions
+As a consequence of that, the development of `Tilck` will answer the following two questions:
-like:

-> How simple could possibly be a kernel able to run a fair-amount of useful Linux
+> 1) How simple could possibly be a kernel able to run a fair-amount of useful Linux
 > console programs?

-and

-> How fast a given syscall / kernel subsystem can get if we get rid of its most complex
+> 2) How fast a given syscall / kernel subsystem can get if we get rid of its most
-> features?
+> complex features?

 While as per today `Tilck` is still far from being able to provide some answers to the first question, some progress has been made with the second one: as shown in this